 He thought... of all the places in the world of wonder and beauty, the only place he wanted to be at that very moment in time was in the Astronomy Tower with Hermione Granger.

-And as far as loneliness, if it were in his true power to do so, he would take her hand and they would never be lonely again.
+And as far as loneliness, if it was in his true power to do so, he would take her hand and they would never be lonely again.

 Her hand was so very close.

 But Draco thought if he were to take her hand, where would he lead her?
 Down a path of secrecy and eventual destruction?
 Love her only to break her heart when she found out that the hand holding hers was mere inches away from the mark of a Death Eater?

 “You are correct in everything you have said,” he agreed.
 “But I must stick to things that are in my control, as I fear that hope is much too dangerous and will only disappoint me in the end.”